CYF2000127/ChemEagle/README.md

 <div align="center",width="100">
 </div>

-The output dictionary is a complete machine-readable reaction list with reactant SMILES, product SMILES, detailed conditions and additional information for every reaction in the graphics:
+The output dictionary should be a complete machine-readable reaction list with reactant SMILES, product SMILES, detailed conditions and additional information for every reaction in the graphics.
+For example:

 ```
 {"reactions":[